-No & date of relevant notice Activity No (in terms of relevant Regulation/ notice) Description of listed activity Government Notice R387 (21 April 2006) 1(I) The construction of facilities or infrastructure, including associated structures or infrastructure, for the transmission and distribution of above ground electricity with a capacity of 120 kilovolts or more Government Notice R386 (21 April 2006) 14 The construction of masts of any material of type and of any height, including those used for telecommunications broadcasting and radio transmission, but excluding (a) masts of 15m and lower exclusively used by (i) radio amateurs; or (ii) for lightening purposes (b) flagpoles; and (c) lightening conductor poles Government Notice R386 (21 April 2006) 15 The construction of a road that is wider than 4 metres or that has a reserve wider than 6 metres, excluding roads that fall within the ambit of another listed activity or which are access roads of less than 30 metres long.
+No & date of relevant notice Activity No (in terms of relevant Regulation/ notice) Description of listed activity Notice R386 (21 April 2006) including petrol, diesel, liquid petroleum gas or paraffin, in containers with a combined capacity of more than 30 cubic metres but less than 1 000 cubic metres at any one location or site.
+Government Notice R386 (21 April 2006) 12 The transformation or removal of indigenous vegetation of 3 hectares or more or of any size where the transformation or removal would occur within a critically endangered or an endangered ecosystem listed in terms of section 52 of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004).
+Government Notice R386 (21 April 2006) 14 The construction of masts of any material of type and of any height, including those used for telecommunications broadcasting and radio transmission, but excluding (a) masts of 15m and lower exclusively used by (i) radio amateurs; or (ii) for lightening purposes (b) flagpoles; and (c) lightening conductor poles Government Notice R386 (21 April 2006) 15 The construction of a road that is wider than 4 m or that has a reserve wider than 6 m, excluding roads that fall within the ambit of another listed activity or which are access roads of less than 30 m long.